 - relevant determinations by the Victorian Civil and Administrative Tribunal (VCAT) under current and historical health practitioner legislation.

-2. A rigorous assessment of any relevant offences and professional conduct reports revealed by the screening process.
-The department gathers information from a range of sources such as:
+2. A rigorous assessment of relevant offences and professional conduct reports.

 The protection of children is the paramount consideration for any decision made under the Act.

-If the department's assessment indicates that you will fail the Check, you will be served with an Interim Negative Notice.
-You will be given the opportunity to explain why you believe you should pass the Check.
+If the department's assessment indicates you will fail the Check, you will be given an Interim Negative Notice and the opportunity to explain why you believe you should pass the Check.

-The department will review your submission and decide if you will pass the Check or receive a Negative Notice.
+The department reviews your submission and determines if you will pass the Check or be given a Negative Notice.
 A Negative Notice means you must not work with or care for children, even if your contact with children is supervised or you qualify for an exemption under the Act.

-The department will not disclose any details to these organisations about your criminal record or professional conduct.
+The department does not disclose any details about your criminal record or professional conduct to these organisations.